SalahDerbas/SalahDerbas/README.md

 # 👋 Hello!
 I'm Salah Derbas (https://sd-softwares.vercel.app/)

- I am **Software Engineer** with ~5 years of experience,I'm interested in **Full Stack Developer** & **Backend Developer** & **Frontend Developer** ,I have experience in finding creative solutions to technical challenges.
+ I am **Full Stack Developer** with ~5 years of experience,I'm interested in **Software Engineer** & **Backend Developer** & **Frontend Developer** ,I have experience in finding creative solutions to technical challenges.
 I can create a responsive design with clean and professional code.

 ## 🚀 Career Objective
-Fast learner, geek, hard worker and passionate for learning the last technologies.
-Currently a I am focusing on web development with open source technologies.
-I enjoy writing code with an good architecture and best practices techniques.
-Skilled in database management using SQL and MySQL databases.
+🌱 With 5+ years of experience building scalable web applications, RESTful APIs, and dashboards using Laravel, PHP, React.js, and MySQL.
+Strong background in system design, database optimization, API development, and payment gateway integration.
+Experienced in delivering B2B / B2C platforms, e-commerce systems, HR and management platforms with clean architecture and high performance.

 ## 🎓 Education
 **Bachelor’s Degree in Faculty of Informatics Engineering**